-Figure 3 - Niche differentiation among selfing Caenorhabditis nematodes

-(A) The percentage of each sampling category is shown by substrate type.
-The sampling categories are colored according to the legend on the right, and the total number of samples for each substrate are shown above the bars.
-(B-F) Environmental parameter values; elevation, mean annual precipitation, in situ ambient humidity, in situ ambient temperature, and mean annual leaf area index (LAI) for sites where Caenorhabditis species were isolated.
-Tukey box plots are plotted by species (red is C. elegans, orange is C. tropicalis, blue is C. briggsae) for each environmental parameter; points above or below whiskers indicate outliers.
+FIGURE 3 Niche differentiation among selfing Caenorhabditis nematodes. (a) The percentage of each sampling category is shown by substrate type.
+The sampling categories are coloured according to the legend on the right, and the total number of samples for each substrate are shown above the bars. (b-f) Environmental parameter values; elevation, mean annual precipitation, in situ ambient humidity, in situ ambient temperature, and mean annual leaf area index (LAI) for sites where Caenorhabditis species were isolated.
+Tukey's box plots are plotted by species (red is Caenorhabditis elegans, orange is C. tropicalis, blue is C. briggsae) for each environmental parameter; points above or below whiskers indicate outliers.
 Letters above the boxes summarize the statistical significance of comparisons between the species shown.
 Species with a different letter are significantly different; species with the same letter are not significantly different.
-Comparisons were made using a Kruskal-Wallis test and Dunn's test for multiple comparisons with p-values adjusted using the Bonferroni method.
-(G) A correlation matrix for the continuous environmental parameters shown.
-The parameter labels for the matrix are printed on the diagonal, and the Pearson correlation coefficients are printed in the cells.
-The color scale also indicates the strength and sign of the correlations shown in the matrix.

-Overall, the sampling data reveal that C. elegans niche preferences are likely different from C. briggsae and C. tropicalis but also reveal considerable variation within the niche for each species.
+Comparisons were made using a Kruskal-Wallis test and Dunn's test for multiple comparisons with p-values adjusted using the Bonferroni method. (g) A correlation matrix for the continuous environmental parameters shown.
+The parameter labels for the matrix are printed on the diagonal, and Pearson's correlation coefficients are printed in the cells.
+The colour scale also indicates the strength and sign of the correlations shown in the matrix litter (Fisher's exact test, p < .05; Figure 3a).
+This observation differs from our initial survey of Hawaiian nematodes, where we did not identify a significant substrate enrichment for C. elegans (Crombie et al., 2019).
+Importantly, the C. elegans enrichment in native habitats described above is not caused by oversampling of fruit or flower substrates in native habitats.
+In fact, we sampled fruit and flower substrates less frequently in native habitats than introduced or disturbed habitats (Figure S5).
+However, it is possible that unequal sampling of preferred substrates among different land covers could cause the enrichment of C. elegans in mesic forests, for example, we sampled the preferred fruit substrate class more frequently in native in mesic forests than the other native land cover classes (Figure S6). ty Additional sampling of diverse substrate types across different land lo covers will be needed to address this possibility.
+Overall, the sampling data reveal that C. elegans niche preferences are probably different from C. briggsae and C. tropicalis but also reveal considerable variation within the niche for each species.
 For example, although C. elegans are typically found in native habitats, a number of C. elegans were isolated from disturbed habitats in developed areas.
-Moreover, although C. elegans was on average found at cooler, higher elevations than other Caenorhabditis species, we isolated the species across a wide range of temperatures (7 - $26^{\circ}C$) and elevations (295 - 1950 meters).
+Moreover, although C. elegans was on average found at cooler, higher elevations than other Caenorhabditis species, we isolated the species across a wide range of ambient air temperatures (7-26°C) and elevations (295-1950 m).
 We were curious whether the genetic diversity of Hawaiian C. elegans might be associated with variation in niche parameters on the islands.
-To explore this possibility, we sequenced the genomes of the C. elegans strains we had isolated.
+To explore this possibility, we sequenced the genomes of the C. elegans strains that we had isolated.

-Genetic diversity of Hawaiian C. elegans
+3.3 | Genetic diversity of Hawaiian Caenorhabditis elegans